showell-labs/react-native-fs-fork/README.md

 **Note:** Overwrites existing file in Windows &mdash; To be verified, how does it behave on other systems, and whether it really overwrites items on Windows?

+**BEWARE:** On Windows it currently does not allow moving folders with files, on other platforms it works fine.

 - `from` &mdash; **string** &mdash; Old path of the item.
 - `into` &mdash; **string** &mdash; New path of the item.